Islamic History Judaism

 For example, in the time of the Holy Prophet (sa), the three Jewish tribes of Madinah betrayed the Muslims; one tribe sought to fight the Muslims and constantly provoked them, while another refused to cooperate and even tried to assassinate the Holy Prophet (sa).
 Both of these tribes were exiled for treason.

-The third tribe crossed all limits; in an extremely sensitive time when all the Pagan armies of Arabia united in trying to destroy Islam and murder its followers, the Jewish Banu Qurayza tribe, who at the time were bound by treaty to the Muslims, tried to betray them and give the Pagan armies passage into Madinah, where all the Muslims would undoubtedly have been killed.
+In an extremely sensitive time, when all the Pagan Tribes of Arabia united in trying to destroy Islam and murder its followers, the Jewish Banu Quraizah tribe (who were bound by treaty to the Muslims) tried to betray the Muslims, and give the Pagan armies passage into Madinah, where all the Muslims would undoubtedly have been killed.
+[9]

 Muslims, however, do not judge all Jews on the basis of a select few tribes; we can see that the Caliph Umar (ra) treated the Jews with immense respect, despite witnessing all the treasonous actions of the Jewish tribes of Arabia.
 This demonstrates the lack of antisemitism within Islam.
+Reason dictates that everyone is judged on their own merit, and that a ruler is only truly Muslim if he follows the laws of Islam.

 Muslims and Jews were able to peacefully coexist in Iraq for centuries.
 At the turn of the 20th century, Jews even made up approximately one third of Baghdad’s population.
-When antisemitism did spring up, it wasn’t rooted in Islam; the Muslims lived peacefully with their Jewish brothers and sisters in humanity for over 1300 years.
-In fact, extremist antisemitism began with a pro-Nazi coup in Iraq, which occurred in 1941 but was short-lived.
-With the creation of the state of Israel, Iraqi Muslims had solidified their belief that Zionism was synonymous with Judaism.
-Thus, antisemitism of this height was imported by antisemitic attitudes in Europe.
-(9)
+When antisemitism did spring up, it wasn’t rooted in Islam; the Muslims lived peacefully with their Jewish brothers and sisters in humanity for over 1,300 years.
+In fact, extremist antisemitism was borne out of a pro-Nazi coup in Iraq, which occurred in 1941 but was short-lived.
+The motivations behind this, however, were political in nature, not religious.

 The Holy Qur’an explicitly refers to Jews as ‘Ahl al-Kitab’, i.e., ‘The People of the Book’.
 The Qur’an makes clear that there are always kind and decent people of every faith, and evil people who may espouse the very same faith.

-The Holy Qur’an does denounce certain types of Jews, but it also denounces certain types of Muslims.
+The Holy Qur’an does indeed denounce certain types of Jews, but it also denounces certain types of Muslims.
 In fact, the Holy Qur’an extensively condemns hypocritical Muslims who don’t practice what they preach.

 In a parallel manner, the Holy Qur’an says regarding Jews: